-Therefore chemical elimination diets are only warranted for young children if there is clear-cut evidence it is helping with symptoms.
+Therefore, chemical elimination diets are only warranted for young children if there is clear-cut evidence it’s helping with symptoms.

-Summary: A low histamine diet can be quite restrictive even though it is temporary, so consider your nutrition status before you start.
+Summary: A low-histamine diet can be quite restrictive even though it’s temporary, so consider your nutrition status before you start.
 It’s not appropriate for young children.